omegazero-org/omz-proxy3-plugins/virtual-host/README.md

 Each virtual host may specify a `template` if multiple virtual hosts have similar properties.

 Templates are defined in the `templates` object in the plugin configuration object.
 This object contains named objects, where the name of the object is the name of the template that may be used as a value of a `template` property.

-A template object accepts the same properties as a virtual host object, except `hostname`, `path`, and `template`.
+If either a virtual host or template object contains a `template` property, it has the same effect as if all properties of the specified template are copied into that object.
+Properties that are already set are not copied (meaning: going from the virtual host object to the last template, properties set in the former objects will always override properties set in the latter objects), except arrays, which are merged.

 #### Applying templates